cocos3d/cocos3d/Templates/Xcode/cocos3d-app-base.xctemplate/README!.txt

 3. Add the newly linked cocos2d files to the project by dragging the cocos2d folder from the cocos3d distribution folder to the Xcode Project Navigator panel.

+If you are linking to `cocos2d 2.x` or `cocos2d 1.x`, once the template application opens up, you must add the `cocos2d` target within your project as a dependency of the ___PROJECTNAMEASIDENTIFIER___ target.
+This step is necessary because `cocos2d 2.x` and `cocos2d 1.x` do not use Automatic Reference Counting (ARC), and must be compiled separately in its own target.

+To add the `cocos2d` target as a dependency of the ___PROJECTNAMEASIDENTIFIER___ target, follow these steps:

+1. Open ___PROJECTNAMEASIDENTIFIER___ template project in Xcode.
+2. In the Xcode Project Navigator pane, select the ___PROJECTNAMEASIDENTIFIER___ project.
+3. Select the ___PROJECTNAMEASIDENTIFIER___ target in the Project Editor pane.
+4. Click on the Build Phases tab.
+5. Open the Target Dependencies section,
+6. Click the + button, select the `cocos2d` item in the list, and click the *Add* button

 Creating POD 3D Model Files
 ---------------------------